 - Established controls for identifying the risk of and preventing errors in consolidated financial statements.
-Evaluated whether the controls were functioning correctly - Convened five times in FY 2018, and no ineffective controls were found
+Evaluated whether the controls were functioning correctly - Convened five times in FY 2017, and rectified one ineffective control

 Internal Reporting System

 We established the Internal Reporting System to rapidly collect information on potential risks and facilitate their resolution.